Chi Eta Phi, Kappa Beta Chapter

-Vital is an organization focused on empowering, encouraging, and supporting minority nursing students at the University by connecting them to resources to meet their academic and emotional needs.
+BSNA is an organization focused on empowering, encouraging, and supporting Black nursing students at the University by connecting them to resources to meet their academic and emotional needs.
 These resources include, but are not limited to, mentorship and membership in both Pittsburgh Black Nurses in Action and the National Black Nurse Association.
 We welcome all and encourage our students to join us in participating in outreach, educational advancement, and outside the classroom learning opportunities.

 Graduate Nursing Student Organization (GNSO)

 All graduate students in nursing are members of the GNSO.
 The purposes of GNSO are to: develop and encourage a spirit of unity, cooperation, and democratic self-government among graduate students of the School of Nursing; coordinate activities between graduate students and the faculty of the School of Nursing; and provide a channel of communication and representation between students and the faculty of the School of Nursing.